JonnoFTW/keras_find_lr_on_plateau/README.md

 Learning rate finder is based off this code here: https://github.com/surmenok/keras_lr_finder which implements [Cyclical Learning Rates](https://arxiv.org/abs/1506.01186) by Lesie Smith but doesn't wrap it up completely.

 This method works on the principal that any particular learning rate is only good until it stops improving your loss.
 At that point you need to select a new learning rate, typically this is done by a decay function (as in `keras.callbacks.ReduceLROnPlateau`).
-The method used here is to simply search for the best learning rate by training for a few epochs, increasing the learning rate as we go and selecting the one that gives the largest learning rate improvement.
+The method used here is to simply search for the best learning rate by training for a few epochs, increasing the learning rate as we go and selecting the one that gives the largest loss improvement.
 The process is something like this:

 1. Train a model for a large number of epochs
 2. If the model's loss fails to improve for `n` epochs: